sc942958/CSC581-Final-Project/README.md

 When the page is first loaded, the front end javascript sends a post request to the web server with the players username.
 This request is routed to "/stats", which is not covered by the authentication middleware because the stats controller runs its own authentication based on the users cookie before sending back their stats.
 On a successful query, the stats are then displayed on the right.
 Every time a game ends, the javascript queries the database with an update that increments the appropriate stat for a win, loss, or draw.
 A majority of the javascript is devoted to running the actual game by communicating with the game server.

 ###Web Socket Container

+The game-server service is built off of the base official nodejs image,